Resonanc3/Java-Socket-Programming/README.md

 Simple Example of Single and Multi Client in Java Socket Programing.
 You can find two folders in this repository namely [SingleClient] and [Other_Client_Socket].
 The Other_Client_Socket is where the multi-client socket can be found.

 ## Important Notice!!!
 This may not be applicable to all.
 But, I use VSCode to run this code.
 I'll run you to some basics before running.
-If you have these following things, you can skip this process and go to [Usage]
+If you have these following things, you can skip this process and go to [Running the Program](#Running_the_program)

 - [Program Information](#Program_Information)
 - [Difference between **JRE** and **JDK**](#DiffJreJDk)